FilmCoder/THE-PEPENING/README.md

 Slowly, one after another, all of the Pepe's began adding their own Rees in, until a earsplitting REEEEEEEEEEEEEEEEEEEEEEEEEEE drowned out the world.
-That rage, hatred, the murdurous intent was so physical and real, and Adam could feel his own head being crushed under the hatred of a thousand PEPES.
+The rage, hatred, the murdurous intent - it was so physical and real, and Adam could feel his own head being crushed under the hatred of a thousand PEPES.

 THEN, IN UNISOM, THEY ALL STARTED RUNNING TOWARDS HIM!!!!!!!

-This is the story of ADAM WELLINGTON, a poor little normie trapped in a Pepe dungeon, clinging onto his dear life just so he can make it to the next day to watch a little ESPN.
+This is the story of ADAM WELLINGTON, a poor little normie trapped in a Pepe dungeon, clinging onto his dear life just so he can make it to the next day to watch a little ESPN and maybe wind down afterwards with some Big Bang Theory.

 Play the Game!